 As most of the companies operating fractional jet programs have whole fleets of aircraft, you're unlikely to be using "your" plane each time you fly.
 It makes more sense economically for the operator to bring the closest available jet to meet you.
 Having an empty plane waiting on the tarmac would mean an increase in costs, which will ultimately be handed on to the owners.
 At the end of the program's term (usually five years), the owners usually sell their share of the aircraft back to the operating company.
 This price is dictated by the market place.

 There are a variety of companies offering fractional aircraft ownership and a variety of planes to choose from.
+You can buy a share of light jets, through heavy jets and some companies offer shares in turboprops and helicopters.
 The two main things to decide in picking the right plane for your needs are the passenger capacity and the flight range.
-The larger the capacity and the longer the range the higher your costs will be.
+In simple terms, the bigger the plane, and so the larger the capacity and the longer the range, the higher your costs will be.

-Operating time for a plane is usually 800 hours a year, and the smallest fraction is typically 1/16th or 50 hours per year.
+The operating time for a fractional plane is usually based on 800 hours a year, in other words the operators expect the aircraft to be flying for 800 hours each year.
+The smallest fraction is typically 1/16th equivalent to 50 flying hours per year.
 The other common ownership fractions are:

 - 1/8 = 100 hours